There are so many Uses of Peppermint Oil, it’s no wonder this oil is a staple in many people’s medicine cabinets. Here are 20 uses of peppermint oil!

 20 Uses of Peppermint Oil

 I should note that peppermint essential oil is intense and far more concentrated than other essential oils.
 It is advised not to use on young children unless part of a blend that is heavily diluted.
-Also, I advise that you ONLY use Young Living peppermint oil for ingestion as it is the only essential oil that is 100% pure.
+Also, I advise that you ONLY use an essential oil that is 100% pure.

 The following are the most useful benefits of peppermint oil:

 - When you have the stomach bug and your abdomen hurts, use a few drops along with lemon oil and a bit of carrier oil, maybe 1 tablespoon, and massage on abdomen.
 This helped me when I was convinced I needed to go to the emergency room from stomach pains when I was not feeling well last weekend